William Sindall plc v Cambridgeshire CC

-William Sindall plc v Cambridgeshire County Council [1993] EWCA Civ 14 is an English contract law case, concerning misrepresentation.
-It concerns the exercise of discretion under s 2(2) Misrepresentation Act 1967.
+William Sindall plc v Cambridgeshire County Council [1993] EWCA Civ 14 is an English contract law case concerned with misrepresentation.
+It concerns the exercise of discretion under s 2(2) of the Misrepresentation Act 1967.

 Facts

-William Sindall agreed to buy land from Cambridgeshire County Council after they were told the council were aware of no easements.
+Construction firm William Sindall plc agreed to buy land from Cambridgeshire County Council after they were told that the council was aware of no easements.
 But a private sewer from 20 years before was found after completion.
 The important point was, however, that after William Sindall plc made the purchase the property market crashed and the value of the land plummeted.
 William Sindall plc sued for rescission for misrepresentation and common mistake.

 For mistake, it was held that the contract allocated risk of unknown sewers to the buyer (now rescission for common mistake on the grounds of equity is impossible unless the mistake is fundamental because of The Great Peace).